All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Covert Units: Vergo, Monet

-The crew is a powerful 2,000 strong army of rank-and-files pirates based in the island of Dressrosa, their base and to their eyes, Doflamingo's rightful territory.
+The crew is a powerful 2,000 strong army of low-level pirates based in the island of Dressrosa, their base and to their eyes, Doflamingo's rightful territory.
 They are Doflamingo's muscles and staff his various operations across the world, from slavery to weapons trafficking, notably exploiting the horde of toys at their disposition as free slaves as well as Dressrosa's Dwarves to cultivate the artificial Devil Fruits they sell to Kaido.
+They are the main antagonists in the Dressrossa Arc and the Dressrossa Saga as a whole.

 Nonetheless, their takeover of Dressrosa, enmity with the Straw Hats and Law, and the angry army of criminals and warriors transformed into toy has led to the formation of an exceptional alliance which managed to take down the Donquixote Pirates.